Skagit County’s stormwater management requirements differ depending on whether you’re inside or outside the NPDES Permit Area.

 Construction site operators are required to be covered by a Construction Stormwater General Permit if they are engaged in clearing, grading, and excavating activities that disturb one or more acres and discharge stormwater to surface waters of the state.
 Smaller sites may also require coverage if they are part of a larger common plan of development that will ultimately disturb one acre or more.
 This permit is issued by Ecology, and it’s the operator’s responsibility to obtain it.

-Skagit County has adopted Ecology’s 2012 Stormwater Management Manual for Western Washington, as amended in December 2014, as the Stormwater Management Manual for the entirety of unincorporated Skagit County.
+Skagit County has adopted Ecology’s 2012 Stormwater Management Manual for Western Washington, as amended in December 2014, as the Stormwater Management Manual for the entirety of unincorporated Skagit County, except the NPDES Permit area.
+For the NPDES Permit Area,

 The manual, which is standardized across most Western Washington counties, consists of nine Minimum Requirements (MR).
 See the Stormwater Management Requirements handout for information on when these Minimum Requirements apply.